manzanotti/geniushub-client/README.md

 Option 2: hub **hostname/address** with **user credentials**:
   - requires your `username` & `password`, as used with https://www.geniushub.co.uk/app
   - uses the v3 API - results are WIP and may not be what you expect
-  - interrogates the hub directly (so is faster)
+  - interrogates the hub directly (so is faster), via port :1223

 ```bash
 HUB_TOKEN="eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCIsInZlc..."